ibrahim-s/openLinkWith/readme.md

 Lot of times, while reading a message encounter a link to github, the browser I am logged in with it in github is Chrome, while my default browser is Firefox, and I need to open the link with Chrome to react with the issue of the link.
 Hyper link menu can help me now to go to github with the browser I am already logged in with it, even if it is not the default one.

 Alt+/ is the default gesture, but you can always change it through NVDA menu/Preferences/Input gestures/Open link with.

+## Announce and copy web page address

+If on a web page, and would like to know the page address,  press the shortcut once, and if you would like to copy the address to clipboard, just press it twice.

+This feature does not have an assign shortcut, so you should assign to it a shortcut by yourself, going to:

+NVDA menu/Preferences/Input gestures/Open link with/Announce address or link of a web page if pressed once, and copies it to clipboard when pressed twice.

+## Changes for 3.3.0 ##

+*	Add a new feature, that announces a web page address, if the shortcut pressed once, and copies it to clipboard if pressed twice.

 ## Changes for 3.2.9 ##